ComputerFish/Drone/README.md

 </table>
 For years, I’ve been fascinated by the drone scene.
 Watching drones capture cinematic shots or race through obstacles sparked my interest, and I wanted to give it a try.
 Having never built or even owned a drone before, I had a lot to learn.
 I began by brainstorming what I wanted from a drone since not all drones are built for the same purpose.
 I prioritized speed and maneuverability first, with range and flight time as secondary considerations.
 Once I had a clear vision, it was time to start purchasing parts and equipment.

+# Overview
+FPV drones are unique because they blend high performance brushless motors, HD video transmission, and low latency control systems into a compact platform.
+Unlike consumer drones, they are tuned for agility and speed (upwards of 100 Mph) and must be built, not bought.

 # Parts & Components
 ![IMG_9938](https://github.com/user-attachments/assets/d99e876b-3964-4325-861e-4833d4d48c05)